 ORIENT EXPRESS LA DOLCE VITA

-Nostalgic Vibe:
+Nostalgic Vibe

-While the original Oriental Express trains evoked a 1920s glamor, the new Orient Express La Dolce Vita will pay homage to the 1960s, a legendary time in Italy’s history — of wellbeing, enjoyment, pleasure, and living life to its fullest.
-Designed by Dimorestudio, the train’s sumptuous decor gives nods to Italy’s famed cinematic presence (Federico Fellini, Sophia Loren, and Gina Lollobrigida) and cuisine.
+While the original Oriental Express trains evoked a 1920s glamor, the new Orient Express La Dolce Vita pays homage to the 1960s and ‘70s, a legendary time in Italy’s history — of wellbeing, enjoyment, pleasure, and living life to its fullest.
+Designed by Dimorestudio, the train’s sumptuous decor gives nods to Italy’s famed cinematic presence (Fellini, Sophia Loren, and Gina Lollobrigida) and cuisine.

-Luxury Train Ride Itinerary:
+Luxury Train Ride Itinerary

-Nostalgic Vibe:
+Nostalgic Vibe

-Luxury Train Journey:
+Luxury Train Journey

 THE PRESIDENTIAL TRAIN